ben-le/DevOps_Trainings/docs/Linux/Newbie/CompprehensiveLinuxGuideForBeginners.md

 8. Modern Era: Today, Linux is a dominant force in the server market, powers the majority of smartphones via Android, and is used in numerous embedded systems and supercomputers.

-9. Community and Development: Linux continues to be developed collaboratively by a global community of developers, with the Linux Foundation supporting its growth and innovation.
+9. Community and Development: Linux continues to be developed collaboratively by a global community of developers, with the Linux Foundation supporting its growth and innovation. <br><br>

 #### What is open-source?